lfe/lfe/README.markdown

 ## Important Note

-A quick fix has been added to compensate for some incompatibilites in Core erlang between the old R12B and the new R13B.
-The fixes are found in the file lfe_codegen.erl.
+A quick fix has been added to compensate for some incompatibilites in Core Erlang between the old R12B and the new R13B.
+The fixes are found in the file ```lfe_codegen.erl```.
 For one fix code must be chosen depending on whether the systems runs on R12B or R13B, this is the (tiny) function ```c_fname/3``` near the end of the file.
 Choose the right version of the function.
 The ```.beam``` file in ebin is for R13B.